biicode/docs/rpi/raspberrypi.rst

 Expanding the File System
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 If you wrote Raspbian image to an SD card with dd command, it normally takes around 3 GB of your SD card space.
 This means that if you have 4 GB or more in your SD card, the default Raspbian system will not recognize all available SD card space.
-Then how can you use the remaining space, or in other words, how can you “expand” the Raspbian file system, so that it recognizes the entire SD card space?
+Then how can you use the remaining space, or in other words, how can you "expand" the Raspbian file system, so that it recognizes the entire SD card space?

 This is when "Expand Filesystem" menu option can help.
 Click the option, which will then guide you to expand a root partition with fdisk as shown below.